rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/running-database-migrations-on-deployment-for-fargate-containers.md

 - To rename a column, a column with the new name should be created along with a version of the application that uses it instead of the old name; once this is successfully deployed, a second deployment can delete the old column

 By following the steps above, you can be sure that even if your deployment fails, your application will keep running.

+> This blog post was first published on 14 September 2020 at https://engineering.resolvergroup.com/2020/09/running-database-migrations-on-deployment-for-fargate-containers/.